Your Same-Sex Wedding Etiquette Questions—Answered

 With every union being unique, it's up to each couple to interpret the traditions of marriage to suit their celebration.
-But if you're running into conundrums as you plan your big day, these answers to common questions we've received regarding gay and lesbian weddings will be sure to help.
+But if you're running into conundrums as you plan your big day, these answers to common questions we've received regarding will be sure to help.

 This is a question all couples face, not just gay ones.
 That's because the age-old custom of divvying up the costs between the bride's family (who traditionally pay for everything reception-related) and the groom's (who historically cover the rehearsal dinner and honeymoon) is just that: ages old.